indiewebconsulting/spas/README.md

 - Redux
 - NodeJS > 8
 - Webpack
-- A deeper knownedge of ASP .NET and C# than myself.
+- A more current working knownedge of ASP .NET and C# than Jen has.
 SDK had several updates since Jen wrote this SPA in 2017.